WebAssembly/spec/proposals/Level-1+N.md

 of features can be discussed in terms of its own merits independent of the other features.

+Please note that everything in here should be considered fluid and subject to change.

 # Level 2

 ## Specific Catch